Odours in S.E. Calgary

 Previous mitigations

-• Operations were modified in spring 2023 for the dewatered Biosolids storage.
-Stockpiled material is no longer disturbed until it has been in place for at least 2 weeks whenever possible.
+Operations were modified in Spring 2023 for the dewatered Biosolids storage.
+Stockpiled material is no longer disturbed for at least 2 weeks whenever possible.

-Moving stored material less frequently will allow it to form a crust and create less odours when it does need to be moved.
+Moving stored material less frequently allows it to form a crust.
+This causes the material to create less odours when it is moved.

 What do odours smell like from this location?